RolandWarburton/knowledge/Writing/On Userscripts.md

 This article will be about my opinions on user scripts, and how you can use them to maximum effect!

 This writing will cover how to use a bundler to embed JS libraries, and how to create JSX components in user scripts.
-Plus some edge cases.
+Plus some extra bits that i think are useful to know.

 ## What is a User Script